 The complex world of technology and computing doesn’t stand still, and no-one understands that better than chip-set manufacturer AMD having grown over the years to provide a credible and, arguably, better alternative to the market originator Intel.

 They know they need to stay ahead of the game, a motive which has led them to acquire Xilinx – an innovative designer and manufacturer in the same space.
-A statement from the companies says the acquisition will allow them to “capitalize on opportunities spanning some of the industry’s most important growth segments, including data centers, gaming, PCs, communications, automotive, industrial, aerospace and defense.”
+A statement from the companies says the acquisition will allow them to “capitalize on opportunities spanning some of the industry’s most important growth segments, including data centres, gaming, PCs, communications, automotive, industrial, aerospace and defence.”

 3. Brand power